 I always love testing out Indian-inspired recipes in my kitchen.
 You can achieve so much with just a handful of ingredients — much of the flavor of Indian recipes comes fom the wide variety of spices added to each meal.
 Some of my favorite creations include this vegetable jalfrezi stir fry recipe, this kala chana (black chickpea curry), and this paneer butter masala.
 Uncomplicated ingredients, flavor-packed spices, and simply delicious results.

 A few years ago I went to India and travelled through New Delhi, Agra, Jaipur and Ranthambore.
 It was amazing and everywhere we went we tried the locals dal makhani and I kept ideas and tips for when I got back home to share with you.
 This is my version, and I feel it resembles our favorite found at a truck stop on the way to Agra.

 My take on this dal makhani recipe is filled to the brim with creamy black lentils, tender kidney beans, tomatoes, a bit of cream, and some of my favorite Indian spices.
 It’s a wonderful option for Meatless Monday that won’t leave you hungry.
 You’ll be able to satisfy your savory cravings without any added meat.
 Not only is this dish vegetarian-friendly, but it can also be vegan!

 INGREDIENT NOTES AND SUBSTITUTIONS

-- Whole Black Lentils - Otherwise known as urad dal, black lentils are essential in many Indian recipes.
-The flavor is full-bodied and earthy, and they cook up nice and thick.
+- Whole Black Lentils – Otherwise known as urad dal, black lentils are essential in many Indian recipes like dal makhani.
+The flavor is full-bodied and earthy, and they cook up really nicely.

-- Red Kidney Beans - These robust beans provide a soft texture to the dish.
+- Red Kidney Beans – These robust and protein-filled beans add a soft texture to this creamy black lentils recipe.